AfnanBinAbbas/DBMS-Mini-Library/README.md

 5. **Edit Books**: Librarians can edit the details of existing books.
 6. **Return Books**: Library members can return borrowed books.
 7. **Delete Books**: Librarians can remove books from the library database.
+8. **Search Books**: Librarians can search  the specific book from a list of available books in the library.
-8. **Show Books**: Users can view the list of available books in the library.
+9. **Show Books**: Users can view the list of available books in the library.
-9. **Change Password**: Users can change their login password for security purposes.
+10. **Change Password**: Users can change their login password for security purposes.

 ### Usage:
 1. **Setup**: Clone the repository and set up the required database.